randy3k/AutoWrap/README.md

 Auto (Hard) Wrap for Sublime Text 2/3
 ====================
-Automatic hard wrap when the cursor is beyond `wrap_width` (if set) or the ruler (default 80).
+Automatic hard wrap when the cursor is beyond `wrap_width` (default 80).
 It is very useful for text documents.

 Installation
 ------------